-The UE shall add the rejected S-NSSAI(s) in the temporarily rejected NSSAI for this PLMN as specified in subclause 13.2.2 and consider the S-NSSAI is temporarily not available in the PLMN.
+The UE shall add the rejected S-NSSAI(s) in the temporarily rejected NSSAI for the current PLMN as specified in subclause 13.2.2 and consider this S-NSSAI is temporarily not available in the current PLMN.

 Editor's note: It is FFS whether the rejection cause "S-NSSAI temporarily not available in this PLMN" is needed.

-"S-NSSAI not available in this registration area"
+"S-NSSAI not available in the current registration area"

-The UE shall add the rejected S-NSSAI(s) with the registration area(s) in the permanently rejected NSSAI for this PLMN as specified in subclause 13.2.2 and not attempt to use this S-NSSAI in the present registration area until switching off the UE, the UE moving out of the current registration area or the UICC containing the USIM is removed.
+The UE shall add the rejected S-NSSAI(s) in the permanently rejected NSSAI for the current PLMN and registration area combination as specified in subclause 13.2.2 and not attempt to use this S-NSSAI in the current registration area until switching off the UE, the UE moving out of the current registration area or the UICC containing the USIM is removed.

-"S-NSSAI temporarily not available in the registration area"
+"S-NSSAI temporarily not available in the current registration area"

-The UE shall add the rejected S-NSSAI(s) with the registration area(s) in the tempararily rejected NSSAI for this PLMN as specified in subclause 13.2.2 and consider the S-NSSAI(s) is(are) temporarily not available in the current registration area.
+The UE shall add the rejected S-NSSAI(s) in the tempararily rejected NSSAI for the current PLMN and registration area combination as specified in subclause 13.2.2 and consider this S-NSSAI(s) is(are) temporarily not available in the current registration area.

 Editor's note: Further UE action is FFS when the rejection cause is"S-NSSAI temporarily not available in the registration area".